(some recent independent films NOT from this festival are

 pay for the surgery.
 The Kurds, a bit

-of a mystery people, were the victims of Saddam Hussein’s use of chemical weapons.
-Their standard of living is abysmal because
+of a mystery people, were the victims of Saddam Hussein’s use of chemical

-they are not free.
-In Farsi and
+abysmal because they are not free.
+In

-Kurdish with subtitles..
+Farsi and Kurdish with subtitles..
 THE DIVIDED WE FALL (Sony Pictures Classics, 2000, Czech and German), winner of

 the Sundance Best Foreign Language Film, presents a somewhat funny story that

 could be compared to The Diary of Anne Frank (recently remade by Directed by Jan Hrebejik, with Bolek Polivka, Csongor Kassai, Jaroslav Dusek, Anna Siskova.
 Y TU MAMA TAMBIEN (2002), from The winners of the Maybery award for 2001 were The Atlas Moth, by Rolf Belgum, and Bill’s Gun Shop (above).
 Belgum’s film was a kind of rhapsody about rural entomology, hunting, rock music, auto mechanics (the infamous U-joint) and brain chemistry.
 The shorts were Mike Hazard’s “Eugene McCarty: I’m Sorry I was Right” and “An Idiot’s Guide to Running for President,” by Jim Taylor.
-Okay, these next two films aren’t from this festival, but here goes: Gregg Holtgrewe directs his fantasy, Waiting All Day for the Green Face of the
+Okay, these next two films aren’t from this festival, but here goes: Gregg Holtgrewe directs his fantasy, Waiting All Day

-Hummingbird (If I Were a Lily) (Crew Works, 2002, about 55
+for the Green Face of the Hummingbird (If I Were a Lily) (Crew Works,

-min.) in which a young man (played by A. C. Spencer) gets lost in David
+2002, about 55 min.) in which a young man (played by A. C. Spencer) gets lost

-original 1960 Psycho) and
+the original 1960 Psycho) and disconnection

-than And then there is Melody Gilbert’s documentary Married at the Mall (2002, Frozen Feet, 60 min.)a film that she uses when teaching documentary filmmaking techniques.
+And then there is Melody Gilbert’s documentary Married at the Mall (2002, Frozen Feet, 60 min.)a film that she uses when teaching documentary filmmaking techniques.
 Here the subject matter and “problem” deal with couples who marry in the chapel at the Mall of America near Minneapolis.
 Often they are older people who have already led several past lives.
 The film does illustrate the basic techniques of filmmaking well, with the variety of shots and layers and evolution of the subject matter through showing rather than just telling.
 The look tends to be metallic and pink and consumerist, like the Mall itself, until it gets outside on honeymoons.
 There is a particularly interesting shot at the Spring Creek campground of a tunnel on a motorcycle trail (it reminds me of the Sparta tunnels in Wisconsin).
 Map of the Human Heart (1993, Miramax/Polygram, dir.
 Vincent Ward, is a grand looking pre World War II adventure when a pilot takes an Inuit with tuberculosis to a Catholic foster home, after which she falls in love with a Frenchman, who will hire the pilot again for reunification while fighting the Nazis, and run in to all kinds of family loyalty problems.
 In the summer of 2002 Lot47 released the daring epic film Atanarjuat: The Fast Runner, directed by Zacharias Kunuk (172 minutes, filmed in Beta digital).
 This provides an intimate look at adaptive Inuit (Eskimo) life in the Baffin region of the Northwest Territories, Canada.
 The story builds slowly in terms of typical jealousies, and builds to a climax as one of the characters escapes by running barefoot across the ice pack.
 At the end, the matriarch of one of the tribes evicts some of the men.
 The rituals and occasional primitive violence, as well as the scenes inside igloos, are stunning.
 It is stunning how much can be done with a screenplay about a primitive-looking society in which much more goes on than we would imagine.
 Shortly after I moved to Minneapolis in 1997, a graduating

 Hamline University college student helped me get on television with a lecture

-on my book, and in the course of things I heard a lot about college-student
+on my book, and in the course of things I heard a lot about college-student group-house

-group-house (not exactly frat house) life (the notorious “1521 Club”).
-Well,
+(not exactly frat house) life (the notorious “1521 Club”).
+Well, here is a

 from One Camera Productions, produced, written and directed by Dave Gillette.